 Sheng Yuan Holdings Limited (the "Company") is an exempted company with limited liability incorporated and domiciled in Bermuda.
-The address of its registered office is 4/F North, Cedar House, 41 Cedar Avenue, Hamilton HM 12, Bermuda and its principal place of business is 26th Floor, 238 Des Voeux Road Central, Sheung Wan, Hong Kong.
+The address of its registered office is Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda and its principal place of business is Units 3208-9, 32/F, Grand Millennium Plaza, Cosco Tower, No.183 Queen's Road Central, Sheung Wan, Hong Kong.
 The Company's shares are listed on The Stock Exchange of Hong Kong Limited ("Stock Exchange").
+Its parents and ultimate holding company is Yuanyin Holdings Limited, a company incorporated in the British Virgin Islands with limited liabilities.